 Given these facts, it's important to take preventative action.
 (And to do so before you're 85!)
 But where to start?
 The first step: Conduct a Home Safety Assessment.
 Two options:

 Hire a professional – a licensed occupational therapist and/or someone who’s been trained and accredited in conducting Home Safety Assessments.
-A home assessment typically lasts anywhere from 60-90 minutes, costs between $200-400, and includes a comprehensive review of your home as well as a summary list of recommendations for fall prevention and home safety.
-One great resource for finding a trained home safety assessor: Age Safe America
+A home assessment typically lasts anywhere from 60-120 minutes, includes a walk-through of your home (either in-person or virtually), and results in some sort of written report or plan.
+Ayaplaces offers this service.
+Learn more.

 • From the CDC & Met Life Foundation: Home Fall Prevention Checklist